mschneider15/common-crawl-analytics/README.md

 while read filePath; do curl https://commoncrawl.s3.amazonaws.com/$filePath > $filePath; done < crawl-files.txt
 ```

+### Ingesting Data With a Bash Script

+The file, `ingestData.sh` is available for your use to ingest the entire corpus.
+Update the shell in the following ways for your use.

+* Update the `runDir` variable at the top of the file with the full path to the directory you want to store the crawl-data directory in.
+* Provide the script with the wet.paths file you specifically are looking for.

 ## Useful Bash Scripts

 ### Unzipping many files in a single folder